What You Can Do

 • Plant Milkweed!
 Milkweed is the main source of life for Monarchs and is native to North America.
 Lupine, Cranesbill, Spotted Beebalm, Aster and Pussywillows are just a few native flowers to consider!

-• Paw paw, hazelnut, black walnut, black berry, raspberry, blueberry, etc. Christmas Fern, Alternate-leaved Dogwood, Virginia Rose, & Buttonbush are some examples of native trees and shrubs.
+• Paw paw, Hazelnut, Black Walnut, Black Berry, Raspberry, Blueberry, Christmas Fern, Alternate-leaved Dogwood, Virginia Rose, & Buttonbush are just some examples of beneficial native trees and shrubs.
 Check out Extapps.dec.ny.gov (New York State’s Department of Environmental Conservation website) for a complete list!

 • Invasives outcompete and displace native plants.
-It does this by shading them out and by changing the chemistry of the soil around it.
-Does not provide food for native insect and animal populations.
-Ex.
-Bittersweet, burning bush, barberry, buckthorn, privit, multi-flora rose, and bamboo.
+They do this by shading them out and by changing the chemistry of the soil.
 Vines choke out healthy trees.
+Invasive plants do not provide food for native insect and animal populations.
+Invasives planted in suburban developments spread to local forests.
+Commone examples include: Bittersweet, Burning Bush, Barberry, Buckthorn, Mudwort, Japanese Knotweed, Privit, Multi-flora Rose, and Bamboo.
 Often you can tell a plant doesn’t belong here by the name: Norway Maple, Russian Olive, Japanese Dogwood, etc. (Invasives versus non-natives)

 • Reality: Pesticides are dangerous by design.
 They are engineered to cause death.
 And harms to human health are very well documented, with children especially at risk.
 Here are a few recent examples from the news: